Exolynk/Documentation/pages/02.exolynk-modeler/02.variables/05.list/exolynk.md

 ------------------------------------------------------------------------------------------
 ### List
 The List element can be used to list one data type per rows.
-All avilable data types can be used to list
+All avilable data types can be used to list.
+A can store multiple values at once.
+A list can be restricted to a specific value typ.
+More details here: <a href="../../language-api/base-api/list#list" target="_blank">Base API - List</a>

 ### UI Example (List String)
 ![List-String](list-string.gif?resize=800&classes=left)